markgrovs/Bear-Markdown-Export/README.md

 ### Syncs external edits back into Bear
 Checks for external edits in Markdown files (previously exported from Bear):

+* Replacing text in original note with callback-url replace command
+(Keeping original creation date)
+If Changes in title it will be added just below original title
-* Adds edited or new notes to Bear with x-callback-url command (if modified > export timestamp)
+* New notes are added to Bear (with x-callback-url command)
-* Marks edited note with message and link to original note.
-* Moves original note to trash (unless a sync conflict)
+* Backing up original note as file to BearSyncBackup folder
-* Copies changed files to a "Sync Inbox" as a backup.
+  (unless a sync conflict, then both notes will be there)

 ### Markdown export to Dropbox, OneDrive, or other:
 Exports all notes from Bear's database.sqlite as plain markdown files:

 * Checks modified timestamp on database.sqlite, so exports only when needed.
 * Sets Bear note's modification date on exported markdown files.